When is the festival?

 Convenient parking is located all around the Arena District, including surface lots and parking garages.
 To reach festival Handicap Parking, take Neil Avenue south from Nationwide Boulevard and then left on New Public Lane.
 The lot will be on your right.
 To use this lot, you will need to have a handicapped license plate, placard or other state-issued identification.
 Additional handicap parking is also available in all other Arena District lots and garages.
 Reserved Parking may be purchased in advance on the Arena District Event Parking website to guarantee a space in an Arena District lot.
 Click here for detailed interactive map of festival parking.

 Will there be seating at the festival?

 There will be a tented seating pavilion located on the plaza of the North Bank Pavilion, overlooking the Jazz Café stage.
 Lawn seating is available in front of all stages.
 Guests are welcome to bring blankets and lawn chairs.
-Guests may set up their own tents in designated areas of the lawn seating areas by the main stages.
-We ask that you please follow posted signage as to where tents are allowed so that all guests may fully enjoy the performance.
+Guests may set up their own tents and shaded lawn chairs in designated areas of the lawn seating areas by the main stages.
+We ask that you please follow posted signage as to where tents and shaded lawn chairs are allowed so that all guests may fully enjoy the performance.
 Tents need to be safely secured, keeping in mind that there are irrigation systems in the parks.
 Tents may not be left up overnight and must be taken down in the case of high winds or inclement weather as a safety precaution.
 No grilling or cooking of any type may be conducted in the parks.